-The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority p ($p \ge 0$).
-If no second argument is provided, the priority is zero. p shall be a parameter expression of type Integer.
+The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority $\mathbf{p}$ ( $p \geq 0$ ).
+If no second argument is provided, the priority is zero. $\mathbf{p}$ shall be a parameter expression of type Integer.
 In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root.